valpatsk/Buffer-OAuth2.0-class/readme.md

 $BO = new BufferInOAuth2();
 //you can put code as argument or it will be taken from $_REQUEST
 $access_token = $BO>getAccessToken($client_id,$client_secret,$redirect_url,$code);
-//you can already use $LIOAuth object
+//you can already use $BO object
 $BO=getUser();
 //How to use futher with existing access_token:
 $BO = new BufferInOAuth2($access_token);